manjirigole/3-Column-Card-Preview/README-template.md

 ### Useful resources

-- [Example resource 1]([https://www.example.com](https://www.w3schools.com/css/css3_flexbox.asp)) - This helped me in learning flexboxes.
+- https://www.w3schools.com/css/css3_flexbox.asp - This helped me in learning flexboxes.
 I really liked this pattern and explaination and will use it going forward.

 ## Author